-World Vision operates child-focused programs in Bandani and Obunga, while SANA's focus has been hygiene education and community-based water and sanitation provision in the peri-urban and low-income settlements of Kisumu City.
-For the last six years, SANA has supported such community-based WATSAN projects in Kisumu as the Wandiege Community Water (borehole) Project, implemented with the financial support of AFD and CORDAID,31 which has been supplying clean water to residents of Manyatta (B), with the community's financial and in-kind support.
+World Vision operates child-focused programs in Obunga and Bandani, while SANA's focus has been hygiene education and community-based water and sanitation provision in peri-urban and low-income settlements of Kisumu City.
+For the last six years, SANA has supported community-based WATSAN projects in Kisumu City.
+Examples of projects initiated by SANA International include the Wandiege community water (borehole) project, implemented with the financial support of AFD and CORDAID.
+The project has been supplying clean water to residents of Manyatta (B) and has benefitted from financial and in-kind support from the community.
 The Undugu Society came to Kisumu in 2003, initially as a youth and street children education program.
-Since 2005 the society has developed a water and sanitation component and has built at least six public latrines, also in Manyatta (LVSWSB, 2008).
+Since 2005, the society has developed a water and sanitation component and has built at least six public latrines in Manyatta (LVSWSB, 2008).